miqdigital/aws-utils/AMI_Backup/README.md

 Tag DELETEON=yes is used to identify the AMI's which are supposed to be deleted after given number of days.
 Tag Snapshottag=yes is used to identify the AMI's of which Snapshots needs to be tagged.

-Once the snapshots are tagged the tag Snapshottag=yes will be deleted from AMI
+Once the snapshots are tagged the tag Snapshottag=yes will be deleted from AMI.

-Number of days to keep the AMI is an argument along with the region, modify those two arguments as per your requirement, please refer lambda handler block(line 145).

 ## Exception handler: